01 of 12

 Applying the Crumb Coat

 Now apply the crumb coat, then chill for 15 to 30 minutes.
 Don't go longer than that.
-If your cake gets too cold, condensation will form when you take it out of the fridge, and this layer of moisture will prevent the second layer of frosting from adhering.Continue to 8 of 12 below.
+If your cake gets too cold, condensation will form and the second frosting layer won't adhere well.Continue to 8 of 12 below.

 08 of 12